SAXS for Drug Delivery Systems

 Characterization of LNPs containing ionizable lipids (SM-102, ALC-0315, MC3/DLin-MC3-DMA) — the key components enabling endosomal escape and cytoplasmic delivery.

-Structural analysis of mRNA organization within the LNP core, lipid phase behavior, and electron density distribution affecting payload protection.
+Structural analysis of nucleic acid organization within the LNP core, lipid phase behavior, and electron density distribution.
+Applicable to mRNA vaccines and RNAi therapeutics (e.g., Onpattro-type formulations).

 Lipid Phase